 To set the attributes, select the workflow and click the Edit button (keyboard shortcut: Ctrl + E for computer and Command + E for Apple Mac Computer).
-It is shown as a pencil icon.
 In the editing mode, select the General tab.
 You can set the values for the attributes and save it.